-The passenger Load Factor reached 80.3% in January 2020, -2.0 percentage points lower than the previous month.
-As traffic growth outpaced the capacity expansion, the January LF was +0.7 percentage points higher compared to the rate in the same period of 2019.
+The passenger Load Factor reached 54.1% in January 2021, -3.4 percentage points lower than the previous month.
+As air travel demand fell faster than capacity, the January LF deteriorated to the lowest level since May 2020, and was -26.2 percentage points lower than the rate in the same period of 2020.

 Freight Tonne-Kilometres – FTK

-In terms of RPK, the Top 15 airline groups accounted for 46.8% of the world’s total RPK in January 2020 and grew by +2.6% YoY.
-This growth was +0.2 percentage point higher than the world’s average on scheduled services.
-Eleven out of the Top 15 airline groups posted YoY growth.
+In terms of RPK, the Top 15 airline groups accounted for 52.3% of the world’s total RPK in January 2021 and declined by –67.7% YoY.
+This decline was 4.8 percentage points smaller than the fall in the world’s average RPK, with all airlines in the Top 15 posting contractions.